 How Does Local SEO Work?

-Most ranking factors in global SEO still apply for local SEO.
+Most ranking factors in global SEO still exist yet we see different tendencies that apply for local SEO.

 But on top of that, Google takes into consideration three important ranking factors: